ygg2/JankClient/CompressingImages.md

 # Lossless

 ### https://squoosh.app/
-good at reducing the pallet, a first step for images that have a limited number of colors, bad at actually compressing things though, for all formats except WEBP and PNG.
+Good at reducing the pallet, a first step for images that have a limited number of colors, bad at actually compressing things though, for all formats except WEBP and PNG.

 ## PNGs:
 Good ratios, though not as good as other options, though better compatibility.